Jane Scott, Duchess of Buccleuch: Marriage

-McNeill's marriage to Lord Dalkeith on 10 January 1953 at St. Giles's Cathedral, Edinburgh, attracted media attention, as Dalkeith had earlier been expected to marry Queen Elizabeth II's sister, Princess Margaret.
+McNeill's marriage to Lord Dalkeith on 10 January 1953 at St. Giles's Cathedral, Edinburgh, attracted media attention, as Dalkeith had earlier been considered a potential husband of Queen Elizabeth II's sister, Princess Margaret.
 Her wedding was a society event.
 Herbert Howells's organ piece, Siciliano for a High Ceremony, was written for and first performed on the occasion.

 Lord Dalkeith, a Conservative Member of Parliament, was thrown off a horse in 1971, and, as a result, remained paralysed from the chest down.
 He carried on in the House of Commons due to Lady Dalkeith's perseverance, although she herself was a sympathiser of the Scottish National Party.
-On the death of her father-in-law Walter in 1973, Lady Dalkeith became known as the Duchess of Buccleuch and Queensberry.
-The new duchess took courses in conservation and got involved in the Dukes of Buccleuch' collection.
+On the death of her father-in-law, Walter, in 1973, Lady Dalkeith became known as the Duchess of Buccleuch and Queensberry.
+The new duchess took courses in conservation and got involved in the Duke of Buccleuch collection.
 She served as a director of Buccleuch Estates.
 In 1979, she produced a recipe book containing McNeill family recipes and those found in Buccleuch cookbooks.

-The Duchess was widowed in 2007 and died in London in 2011.
+The duchess was widowed in 2007 and died in London in 2011.